Connecticut Enforces the CTDPA With No Cure Period, and SB 1295 Expands It July 1, 2026

 The consumer-rights workflow is the operational evidence.
 The AG verifies that verifiable consumer requests are received, authenticated, processed within the 45-day window, and resolved with documented evidence.
 A workflow that exists on paper but has not been exercised against actual requests is a finding waiting for a complaint.

 The path is mechanical.
-AG receives a complaint (consumer-driven or whistleblower-driven).
-Office of Privacy and Data Security opens an inquiry with a request for documentation.
-Controller produces (or fails to produce) the privacy notice, the consumer-rights workflow, the data-mapping, and the security-program evidence.
-Inadequate response escalates to formal enforcement.
+The AG receives a complaint, the Office of Privacy and Data Security opens an inquiry with a documentation request, and the controller produces or fails to produce the privacy notice, the consumer-rights workflow, the data mapping, and the security-program evidence.
+For Connecticut businesses with multi-state operations, CTDPA findings often track into later inquiries from Massachusetts, New York, and other states with similar laws, so fixing it once across states is cheaper than state-by-state remediation.

 How does Triton get your firm CTDPA-ready?